ShishirPatil/gorilla/berkeley-function-call-leaderboard/data/README.md

 **Parallel Multiple Function**: Parallel Multiple function is the combination of parallel function and multiple function.
 In other words, the model is provided with multiple function documentations, each of the corresponding function calls will be invoked 0 or more times.

-**Relevance detection**: In relevance detection, we design a scenario where none of the provided functions are relevant and supposed to be invoked.
+**Relevance (Function Relevance Detection)**: In relevance detection, we design a scenario where none of the provided functions are relevant and supposed to be invoked.
 We expect the model’s output to be no function call.

 **REST**: A majority of the real world API calls are from REST API calls.
 Python makes REST API calls through requests.get() .
 As a result, we include requests.get function along with a hardcoded URL and description of the purpose of the function and its parameters.
 Our evaluation includes two variations.
 The first type requires embedding the parameters inside the URL, called path parameters, for example the {Year} and {CountryCode} in  GET /api/v3/PublicHolidays/{Year}/{CountryCode}.
 The second type requires the model to put parameters into the params and/or headers of requests.get(.).
 For examples, XXX.
 The model is not given which type of REST API call it is going to make but needs to make a decision on how it’s going to be invoked.
 We execute all teh REST calls to evaluate correctness.